anita-owens/Machine-Learning-R/README.md

 PROJECT 6: CUSTOMER CHURN - Why do customers churn and what can we do about it?

+Churn definition: A measure of when a customer stops being a customer.

+It costs more money to acquire new customers than it is to keep the customers you already have.
+Successful companies know this and do what is needed to make sure new customer acquisition exceeds churn.
+A robust retention program is what it takes.

-My personal favorite and a common business task is to identify what factors lead customers to churn and how can we use this data to improve customer retention.
+My personal favorite project and a common business task is to identify what factors lead customers to churn and how can we use this knowledge to improve customer retention.

 With this project, I predict customer churn rates and identify major churn factors through logistic regression and random forest modeling.
 With the output of these models, I was able to identify core insights for business stakeholders.